sozu-proxy/sozu/doc/getting_started.md

 `docker build -t sozu .`

+There's also the [clevercloud/sozu](https://hub.docker.com/r/clevercloud/sozu/) image following the master branch.

-And run it with the command
+Run it with the command:

 ```bash
 docker run \